rf20008/TheDiscordMathProblemBotRepo/PRIVACY_POLICY.md

 For legal reasons, all contributions to this application *must* be licensed under GPLv3 or later.
 I am not legally allowed to accept contributions licensed under any other license.
 I greatly appreciate your contributions!

+# Retention policy

+There is *no* retention policy, which is a problem.
+Any data that is deleted is permanently deleted, and it is *not* recoverable.
+Also, data that is deleted does not get stored on my servers for any period of time.
+In the future, I may try to fix this.